 - 1. Play could be set up so that either the black pieces or the white pieces may begin at the top of the board. - 2.
 An option dialog displayed at the beginning of the program allowed the user to choose whether the game will be human vs. human or human vs. computer, and whether the human will be black or white (if human vs. computer), or which coloured pieces begin at the top (if human vs. human). - 3.
 Castling was added to the game.
 However castling was not available to the computer AI, that is, human players may choose to castle when such an option is available, but the computer player will not be aware of the possibility of castling, either by itself or its opponent.
-Castling is illustrated in Figure 3. - 4.
-Pawn capture en passant was also added.
-Again, while the choice was made to allow en passant capture as a valid move in the game, the computer player would not be aware of this option.
-En passant pawn capture is illustrated in Figure 4.
+Castling is illustrated in Fig. 3.